 - Luxury condos in Clarksville offer all the perks of living in the right area but at a more affordable price.

-Disadvantages of Condo living: condominiums and townhouses Clarksville TN
+Disadvantages of Condo living: condominiums and townhouses in Clarksville TN

-- Owners are responsible for payment of condominium association fees and assessments.
+- Owners are responsible for the payment of condominium association fees and assessments.

 - Monthly fees and special assessments may increase unexpectedly because of sudden and unanticipated maintenance needs.

 - Multi-family living is not always desirable for some people.
 The noise level that may be generated by living with shared walls, ceilings, and floors can be high.

 - Limited parking is often a problem in an area not attached to or near the unit.

 - No yard in which to putter or grow a victory garden.

 - Condominium Declaration and Rules and Regulations.
 These may include restrictions on noise levels, outdoor barbeques, and pet ownership.
 Renovations and even the curtains you can put in your windows.

 Owning a condominium is quite different from owning a single-family home and comes with its own peculiarities.
 Before you jump into the condo market with both feet, make sure that the condominium lifestyle is right for you.
 But if Condo living is for you, it can make for a carefree enjoyable life.

 Ron Dayley Realtor